 Organ Damage: The toxic chemicals used in creating Krokodil can harm internal organs, including the liver and kidneys, potentially causing the organs to stop working.

-Addiction: Like other opioids, gator drug is highly addictive.
+Addiction: Like other opioids, the gator drug is highly addictive.
 Users may develop a physical and psychological dependence on the drug, leading to compulsive drug-seeking behavior.

-What Are Some Krokodil Withdrawal Symptoms?
+What Are Krokodil Withdrawal Symptoms?

 Common Krokodil withdrawal symptoms include: